Zy0d0x0/HS2-Wheel/README.md

 * F1 (PA)
 * F10 (Menu)

-Thanks to both SQ9CWN & CALL for helping find out the keys used by the keyboard as M7SYN does not own a wired USB keyboard.
+Thanks to both SQ9CWN & Marek for helping find out the keys used by the keyboard as M7SYN does not own a wired USB keyboard.

 # Hardware Setup